Nicotinamide: benefits, dosage, contraindications

 Antidepressant

-Nicotinamide seems to work largely by increasing the synthesis and decreasing the degradation of monoamine neurotransmitters, including serotonin.
-Indeed, tryptophan, a precursor of NAD + in the de novo pathway, is also a precursor of monoamine neurotransmitters, including serotonin, which regulates mood, appetite, and sleep.
-The increase in serotonin levels at synapses is the major action mechanism of antidepressants.
-This suggests that increasing NAD + supply via the salvage pathway, rather than de novo synthesis from tryptophan, would help cells by increasing the availability of tryptophan for serotonin production.
+Nicotinamide appears to work largely by increasing the synthesis and decreasing the breakdown of monoamine neurotransmitters, including serotonin.
+Indeed, tryptophan, a precursor of NAD+ in the de novo pathway, is also a precursor of monoamine neurotransmitters, including serotonin, which regulates mood, appetite, and sleep.
+Increasing serotonin levels at the synapses is the major mechanism of action of antidepressants.
+This suggests that increasing NAD+ supply via the salvage pathway, rather than by de novo synthesis from tryptophan, would help cells by increasing the availability of tryptophan for serotonin production.nn

 Anti-aging

-The cellular level of NAD + decreases with aging with a similar decrease in the activity level of Sirtuin 1 (a protein whose expression is decreased in cells with high insulin resistance and induction of its expression enhances insulin sensitivity).
-This can contribute to the development of aging-associated diseases and acceleration of associated degeneration.
-Consequently, nicotinamide seems useful in many aging-related diseases and conditions.
-In vitro, nicotinamide significantly extends the cellular lifespan of cultured human fibroblasts, keratinocytes, and bone marrow stem cells, which have limited replicative lifespan.
+Cellular NAD+ levels decrease with aging, with a similar reduction in the activity level of Sirtuin 1 (a protein whose expression is reduced in cells that have high insulin resistance, and induction of its expression increases insulin sensitivity).
+This may contribute to the development of age-associated diseases as well as to the acceleration of related degeneration.
+Consequently, nicotinamide appears to be useful in many diseases and conditions related to aging.
+In vitro, nicotinamide considerably extends the cellular lifespan of human fibroblasts in culture, keratinocytes, and bone marrow stem cells, which have a limited replicative lifespan.

-The values relate to niacin as nicotinamide and nicotinic acid.
+The values relate to niacin in the form of nicotinamide and nicotinic acid.
 Niacin can be synthesized in the human body from tryptophan, an essential amino acid.
-NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan).
-Niacin needs are related to energy needs and thus expressed in mg NE/MJ.
-Values expressed in mg NE/day can be calculated based on the energy needs of the respective group.
+NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan) Niacin requirements are related to energy needs and are therefore expressed in mg NE / MJ.
+Values expressed in mg NE / day can be calculated based on the energy requirements of the group concerned.

-The values relate to niacin as nicotinamide and nicotinic acid.
+The values refer to niacin in the form of nicotinamide and nicotinic acid.
 Niacin can be synthesized in the human body from tryptophan, an essential amino acid.
-NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan).
-Niacin needs are related to energy needs and thus expressed in mg NE/MJ.
-Values expressed in mg NE/day can be calculated based on the energy needs of the respective group.
+NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan) Niacin requirements are linked to energy requirements and are therefore expressed in mg NE/MJ.
+Values expressed in mg NE/day can be calculated based on the energy requirements of the group concerned. nn

 Child aged 1 to 3 years: 150 mg (nicotinamide)

-The values relate to niacin as nicotinamide and nicotinic acid.
+The values refer to niacin in the form of nicotinamide and nicotinic acid.
 Niacin can be synthesized in the human body from tryptophan, an essential amino acid.
-NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan).
-Niacin needs are related to energy needs and thus expressed in mg NE/MJ.
-Values expressed in mg NE/day can be calculated based on the energy needs of the respective group.
+NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan) Niacin requirements are linked to energy requirements and are therefore expressed in mg NE/MJ.
+Values expressed in mg NE/day can be calculated based on the energy requirements of the group concerned. nn

 Child aged 4 to 6 years: 1.6 mg

-The values relate to niacin as nicotinamide and nicotinic acid.
+The values refer to niacin in the form of nicotinamide and nicotinic acid.
 Niacin can be synthesized in the human body from tryptophan, an essential amino acid.
-NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan).
-Niacin needs are related to energy needs and thus expressed in mg NE/MJ.
-Values expressed in mg NE/day can be calculated based on the energy needs of the respective group.
+NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan) Niacin requirements are linked to energy requirements and are therefore expressed in mg NE/MJ.
+Values expressed in mg NE/day can be calculated based on the energy requirements of the group concerned. nn

 Child aged 4 to 6 years: 220 mg (nicotinamide)

-The values relate to niacin as nicotinamide and nicotinic acid.
+The values relate to niacin in the form of nicotinamide and nicotinic acid.
 Niacin can be synthesized in the human body from tryptophan, an essential amino acid.
-NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan).
-Niacin needs are related to energy needs and thus expressed in mg NE/MJ.
-Values expressed in mg NE/day can be calculated based on the energy needs of the respective group.
+NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan) Niacin requirements are related to energy requirements and are therefore expressed in mg NE / MJ.
+Values expressed in mg NE / day can be calculated based on the energy requirements of the group considered.

 Child aged 7 to 10 years: 1.6 mg

-The values relate to niacin as nicotinamide and nicotinic acid.
+The values relate to niacin in the form of nicotinamide and nicotinic acid.
 Niacin can be synthesized in the human body from tryptophan, an essential amino acid.
-NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan).
-Niacin needs are related to energy needs and thus expressed in mg NE/MJ.
-Values expressed in mg NE/day can be calculated based on the energy needs of the respective group.
+NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan) Niacin requirements are related to energy requirements and are therefore expressed in mg NE / MJ.
+Values expressed in mg NE / day can be calculated based on the energy requirements of the group considered.

 Child aged 7 to 10 years: 350 mg (nicotinamide)

-The values relate to niacin as nicotinamide and nicotinic acid.
+The values relate to niacin in the form of nicotinamide and nicotinic acid.
 Niacin can be synthesized in the human body from tryptophan, an essential amino acid.
-NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan).
-Niacin needs are related to energy needs and thus expressed in mg NE/MJ.
-Values expressed in mg NE/day can be calculated based on the energy needs of the respective group.
+NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan) Niacin requirements are related to energy requirements and are therefore expressed in mg NE / MJ.
+Values expressed in mg NE / day can be calculated based on the energy requirements of the group considered.

 Child aged 11 to 14 years: 1.6 mg

-The values relate to niacin as nicotinamide and nicotinic acid.
+The values refer to niacin in the form of nicotinamide and nicotinic acid.
 Niacin can be synthesized in the human body from tryptophan, an essential amino acid.
 NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan).
-Niacin needs are related to energy needs and thus expressed in mg NE/MJ.
-Values expressed in mg NE/day can be calculated based on the energy needs of the respective group.
+Niacin requirements are related to energy requirements and are therefore expressed in mg NE/MJ.
+Values expressed in mg NE/day can be calculated based on the energy requirements of the group concerned.

 Child aged 11 to 14 years: 500 mg (nicotinamide)

-The values relate to niacin as nicotinamide and nicotinic acid.
+The values refer to niacin in the form of nicotinamide and nicotinic acid.
 Niacin can be synthesized in the human body from tryptophan, an essential amino acid.
 NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan).
-Niacin needs are related to energy needs and thus expressed in mg NE/MJ.
-Values expressed in mg NE/day can be calculated based on the energy needs of the respective group.
+Niacin requirements are related to energy requirements and are therefore expressed in mg NE/MJ.
+Values expressed in mg NE/day can be calculated based on the energy requirements of the group concerned.

 Child aged 15 to 17 years: 1.6 mg

-The values relate to niacin as nicotinamide and nicotinic acid.
+The values refer to niacin in the form of nicotinamide and nicotinic acid.
 Niacin can be synthesized in the human body from tryptophan, an essential amino acid.
 NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan).
-Niacin needs are related to energy needs and thus expressed in mg NE/MJ.
-Values expressed in mg NE/day can be calculated based on the energy needs of the respective group.
+Niacin requirements are related to energy requirements and are therefore expressed in mg NE/MJ.
+Values expressed in mg NE/day can be calculated based on the energy requirements of the group concerned.

 Child aged 15 to 17 years: 700 mg (nicotinamide)

-The values relate to niacin in the form of nicotinamide and nicotinic acid.
+The values refer to niacin in the form of nicotinamide and nicotinic acid.
 Niacin can be synthesized in the human body from tryptophan, an essential amino acid.
-NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan).
-Niacin requirements are related to energy needs and are thus expressed in mg NE / MJ.
-Values expressed in mg NE / day can be calculated based on the energy needs of the specific group considered.
+NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan) Niacin requirements are related to energy requirements and are therefore expressed in mg NE / MJ.
+Values expressed in mg NE / day can be calculated based on the energy requirements of the group considered. nn

-The values relate to niacin in the form of nicotinamide and nicotinic acid.
+The values refer to niacin in the form of nicotinamide and nicotinic acid.
 Niacin can be synthesized in the human body from tryptophan, an essential amino acid.
-NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan).
-Niacin requirements are related to energy needs and are thus expressed in mg NE / MJ.
-Values expressed in mg NE / day can be calculated based on the energy needs of the specific group considered.
+NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan) Niacin requirements are related to energy requirements and are therefore expressed in mg NE / MJ.
+Values expressed in mg NE / day can be calculated based on the energy requirements of the group considered. nn

-The values relate to niacin in the form of nicotinamide and nicotinic acid.
+The values refer to niacin in the form of nicotinamide and nicotinic acid.
 Niacin can be synthesized in the human body from tryptophan, an essential amino acid.
-NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan).
-Niacin requirements are related to energy needs and are thus expressed in mg NE / MJ.
-Values expressed in mg NE / day can be calculated based on the energy needs of the specific group considered.
+NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan) Niacin requirements are related to energy requirements and are therefore expressed in mg NE / MJ.
+Values expressed in mg NE / day can be calculated according to the energy requirements of the group concerned.nn

-The values relate to niacin in the form of nicotinamide and nicotinic acid.
+The values refer to niacin in the form of nicotinamide and nicotinic acid.
 Niacin can be synthesized in the human body from tryptophan, an essential amino acid.
-NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan).
-Niacin requirements are related to energy needs and are thus expressed in mg NE / MJ.
-Values expressed in mg NE / day can be calculated based on the energy needs of the specific group considered.
+NE: niacin equivalent (1 NE = 1 mg niacin = 60 mg dietary tryptophan) Niacin requirements are related to energy requirements and are therefore expressed in mg NE / MJ.
+Values expressed in mg NE / day can be calculated according to the energy requirements of the group concerned.nn

 Interactions